habtamuMin/cs1420/README.md

 # Welcome to CS 1420: Accelerated Object Oriented Programming

 ## This course provides the basics of computer programming using C++.
-   + Computation problem solving techniques
+   + Computational problem solving techniques
    + How to write powerful and elegant C++ code